Vaccaro's Desserts

 Our focus is on improving within

-the process, ingredients and packaging;
+the process, ingredients and packaging.

-we call it PIP,
+We call it PIP.

-to give you a fresher, better tasting cannoli,
+Our goal is to give you a fresher, better tasting cannoli,

 but never thru additives or recipe changes.